A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Setup

-Problem~\eqref{eq:BPDN_dual} has a unique solution for every $t>0$ due to strong convexity and problem~\eqref{eq:BP_dual} has at least one solution.
-Moreover,~\eqref{eq:BPDN_dual} and~\eqref{eq:BP_dual} are equal in value to their respective primal problems~\eqref{eq:BPDN_primal} and~\eqref{eq:BP_primal}.
-Finally, letting $(\bxsol(t,\bb),\bpsol(t,\bb))$ denote any pair of solutions to basis pursuit (denoising) and its dual, we have the following set of equivalent first-order optimality conditions:
+Problem~\eqref{eq:lasso_dual} has a unique solution for every $t>0$ due to strong convexity and problem~\eqref{eq:BP_dual} has at least one solution.
+Moreover,~\eqref{eq:lasso_dual} and~\eqref{eq:BP_dual} are equal in value to their respective primal problems~\eqref{eq:lasso_primal} and~\eqref{eq:BP_primal}.
+Finally, letting $(\bxsol(t,\bb),\bpsol(t,\bb))$ denote any pair of solutions to the lasso problem and its dual, we have the set of equivalent first-order optimality conditions:

-where $\lim_{t\to 0} t\bpsol(t,\bb) = 0$, with $\matr{A}\bxsol(0) = \bb$ and $-\matr{A}^{\top}\bp^{s}(0) \in \partial \normone{\cdot}(\bxsol(0))$.
+where $\lim_{t\to 0} t\bpsol(t,\bb) = 0$, with $\matr{A}\bxsol(0,\bb) = \bb$ and $-\matr{A}^{\top}\bp^{s}(0,\bb) \in \partial \normone{\cdot}(\bxsol(0,\bb))$.